International Student Admissions

 What is the current size of the international population at Skidmore?

-Currently there are more than 250 international students from 60 different countries.
+Currently there are more nearly 300 international students from almost 70 countries.

-63 students with U.S. citizenship who enrolled at Skidmore from a high school that
+a number of students with U.S. citizenship who enrolled at Skidmore from a high school

-is outside of the United States and 5% who hold dual passports (U.S. and another country).
+that is outside of the U.S. and 5% who hold dual passports (U.S. and another country).

 Does Skidmore require standardized testing (SAT, ACT, TOEFL, IELTS)?